Mercury Marine: 1960s

 When Kiekhaefer Mercury's top-of-the-line, 80 horsepower (74 cubic inch) model "Merc 800" was introduced for 1960, direct reversing as standard equipment was optionally replaced by full forward, neutral and reverse gear shifting, as on Mercury's 2- and 4-cylinder models, and "thru-hub" exhaust was introduced.
 Previously, as with other outboard brands and Mercury's smaller models, exhaust exited from a chute at the rear of the cavitation plate above the propeller.
 Thru-hub exhaust was claimed to be more efficient by omitting the added drag of an exhaust chute, and using the low-pressure area necessarily created by the gear housing and propeller moving through the water to assist in exhaust evacuation.
-Over the next several years, thru-hub exhaust became a standard feature of all Mercury models, and later was adopted near industry-wide for both outboards and stern-drives.
+Over the next several years, through-hub exhaust became a standard feature of all Mercury models, and later was adopted near industry-wide for both outboards and stern-drives.

 With Mercury Marine outboards typically having smaller displacement per horsepower and better fuel economy than the competition's motors, an ad ran in publications showing a Mercury-powered boat pulling an elephant on a large ski-like platform.
 The caption simply read "Mercury, pulls an elephant.
 Runs on peanuts."

 In 1961 the company merged with the Brunswick Corporation.

 The company introduced the MerCruiser stern-drive line at the 1961 Chicago Boat Show.
 The line would later take over 80 percent of the world market.

 For 1962, the Merc 1000 became the new top of the line in line 6, offering 100 hp.
 It was somewhat of a sensation.
 It also introduced the new "Phanton Black" paint scheme which soon spread to the entire line and became famous.

 In 1966, 6-cylinder Mercury models featured the introduction of electronic ignition, another first that eventually became an industry standard.

 Carl Kiekhaefer resigned as President of Kiekhaefer Mercury in 1970, and the name was changed to Mercury Marine in 1972.
 During this time, Mercury produced snowmobiles, like many other companies in the late 1960s.
 The first ones incorporated a 250 cc two-man chainsaw engine.